 Step 5.
 Start Roundcube installation using web browser installer.

-Roundcube Webmai will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com/roundcube/installer or http://server-ip/roundcube/installer and complete the required the steps to finish the installation.
+Roundcube Webmail will be available on HTTP port 80 by default.
+Open your favourite browser and navigate to http://yourdomain.com/roundcube/installer or http://server-ip/roundcube/installer and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 After installation complete Remove the installer directory from your web server document root ( /var/www/html/roundcube ):

 Now access your account using Roundcube, Navigate to http://yourdomain.com/roundcube and log in using your email account’s username and password.
 If your configuration is functional, Roundcube will allow you to receive, read and send emails from inside and outside of your domain name.

 Congratulations!
 You have successfully installed Roundcube Webmail.
 Thanks for using this tutorial for installing Roundcube Webmail on your CentOS 7 system.
 For additional help or useful information, we recommend you to check the official Roundcube website.